JetBrains-Research/RefactorInsight/README.md

 If you want to import the plugin from disk, click `Download RefactorInsight`.
 We recommend Mac users to download the jar, since MacOS automatically unzips the archive on download.

-Go to IntelliJ -> Preferences -> Plugin -> Install Plugin from Disk and upload the zip file.
+Go to IntelliJ -> Preferences -> Plugin -> Install Plugin from Disk and upload the zip/jar file.
 After an IDE restart, you will be able to follow the steps below.

 #### How to use